google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 If you are a merchant selling physical goods, you may want to collect the user's shipping address using the Payment Request API.
 This is accomplished by adding `requestShipping: true` to the `options` parameter.
 With this parameter set, "Shipping" will be added to the UI, and users can select from a list of stored addresses or add a new shipping address.

 You can alternatively use "Delivery" or "Pickup" instead of "Shipping" in the UI by specifying `shippingType`.
-This is solely display purpose.
+This is solely for display purposes.

 <div style="clear:both;"></div>